ten-protocol/ten-documentation/docs/3-write-ten-dapp/3-migration.md

 - Add data protection logic to your view functions (if applicable).
 - Configure visibility rules for event logs and internal storage.
 - Add the TEN onboarding widget to your JavaScript UI.
+- Add features that make use of secure, verifiable randomness using `block.prevrandao` or precision timestamping

 ## 1. Configuring Hardhat